uraimo/SwiftyGPIO/README.md

 To use this library, you'll need a Linux ARM(ARMv7 or ARMv6) board with Swift 3+.

-If you have a RaspberryPi (A,B,A+,B+,Zero,ZeroW,2,3) with Ubuntu or Raspbian, get Swift 3.0.2 from [here](https://www.uraimo.com/2016/12/30/Swift-3-0-2-for-raspberrypi-zero-1-2-3/) or follow the instruction from the post and the linked build scripts repository (or these: [1](http://mistercameron.com/2016/06/compile-swift-3-0-on-your-arm-computer/), [2](https://medium.com/@MissionKao/how-to-compile-swift-on-raspberry-pi-ae33e417a61e#.dweiw55iu), [3](http://saygoodnight.com/2016/05/08/building-swift-for-armv6.html), [4](http://morimori.tokyo/2016/02/09/compiling-swift-on-a-raspberry-pi-2-february-2016-update-and-a-script-to-clone-and-build-open-source-swift/)) to build it yourself.
+If you have a RaspberryPi (A,B,A+,B+,Zero,ZeroW,2,3) with Ubuntu or Raspbian, get Swift 3.1.1 from [here](https://www.uraimo.com/2017/05/01/An-update-on-Swift-3-1-1-for-raspberry-pi-zero-1-2-3/) or follow the instruction from the post and the linked [build scripts repository](https://github.com/uraimo/buildSwiftOnARM) to build it yourself.

-Recent precompiled ARMv7 binaries are also available from [Joe build server](http://dev.iachieved.it/iachievedit/swift-for-arm-systems/) and you can find them [here](http://swift-arm.ddns.net/job/Swift-3.0-Pi3-ARM-Incremental/lastSuccessfulBuild/artifact/), all built for Ubuntu 16.04 from the master repo.

 The same Ubuntu binaries could work for BeagleBoneBlack, C.H.I.P. or any other ARMv6/ARMv7 board too when used with the same release.